What is Amanah Saham Bumiputera (ASB)?

 The only non-bank agent is Pos Malaysia.

 Nowadays, most agent banks extend internet banking services for ASB investors to top up or subscribe more units for their ASB investment.
-Investors are also allowed to make investment on behalf of third party ASB account through online banking.
+Investors are also allowed to make an investment on behalf of third party ASB account through online banking.

 As the only non-bank agent, Pos Malaysia has partnerships with several banks to offer Shared Banking Service (SBS) in most PosNiaga’s outlets.
 Thus, investors may check their ASB fund application approval status through the kiosks service within the PosNiaga’s outlets in Malaysia.